 In an episode of American Dad!, Francine sees Stan's body double making out with Hayley.
 When she confronts Stan, he thinks she's talking about his stealing cookie dough from the fridge.
 Video is here.

 Stan: I can't help it!
 It's just so sweet and tempting!
 Francine: You're sick!
 You should be in jail!
 Stan: Jail?
 You're overreacting.
 Roger does it too!
 Roger: Yeah, I put my fingers in there.
 (Francine vomits into Roger's popcorn bowl)

-An episode of The Simpsons has Homer become a labor union boss, and eventually facing a bribe attempt from Mister Burns.
+An episode of The Simpsons has Homer become a labor union boss, and eventually facing a bribe attempt from Mr. Burns.
 The offer's made with a great deal of Accidental Innuendo, however, and Homer mistakenly assumes Burns is coming on to him, leading to the following refusal (which Burns simply takes as Homer being above bribery and getting righteously indignant at the attempt):

 In one Tiny Toon Adventures episode, specifically one of Elmyra's A Day in the Limelight episodes with her family, she was heartbroken over the death of one of her hamsters, "Jan Brady", which coincidentally happened around the same time her grandmother went on vacation.
 When she fainted from grief in class, she was sent to the school nurse, where she babbled a bit about her hamster (but in incomplete sentences) and ended by saying "Grandma went bye-bye."
 The nurse then promptly spread word that Elmyra's grandmother passed, leading to a bunch of people arriving at the Duff household for an impromptu wake.
 Nearly every conversation with the Duff family regarding the deceased falls into this for the rest of the episode.